No Products in the Cart

-In 1994, the Catawba Cultural Preservation Project (CCPP) was designated by the Executive Committee of the tribal government to act as the repository for the collection, preservation, and promotion of the tribe's history and culture.
-As part of the Executive Committee's directive the Catawba Cultural Center's Archives seeks to collect official records, private manuscripts, family photographs, and other records relating to the Catawba Nation, its people, and its lands.
-As a part of the CCPP, the Archives promotes the research and study of Catawba history.
+In 1994, the Catawba Cultural Preservation Project (CCPP) was designated by the Catawba Indian Nation Executive Committee to act as the repository for the collection, preservation, and promotion of the tribe's history and culture.
+As part of the Executive Committee's directive, the Catawba Cultural Center Archives seeks to collect official records, private manuscripts, family photographs, and other records relating to the Catawba Nation, its people, and its lands.
+As part of CCPP, the Archives promotes the research and study of Catawba history.

-The Archives is located on the lower level of the Catawba Cultural Center building, and is open Monday through Friday from 9am to 5pm with an appointment.
-All collections are open under the rules and regulations of the Archives and in accordance with standard archives practices.
+The Archives is located on the lower level of the Catawba Cultural Center building and is open Monday through Friday from 9am to 5pm, by appointment.
+All collections are open under the rules and regulations of the Archives and in accordance with standard archival practices.
 Restrictions may apply to collections.

-On occassion, the archivist may be needed to do research for a patron who may not be able to visit our facility.
-The archivist will then perform the research, make copies, and digitally or physically mail the research to the patron.
+If a patron is not able to visit the Archives in person, the Archivist may be able to perform research, provide copies, and digitally or physically mail the research to the patron for a fee.
 Please call for a pricing schedule on these services.